London Shakespeare Centre and Shakespeare's Globe Inaugural Graduate Conference

 Emanuela’s project will have a significant impact on the ability of local artists to secure the support they need to continue to work in a climate of great financial hardship.
 The timing of her contribution to the work done by the London Shakespeare Centre is also crucial in one other important respect: the London Shakespeare Centre is one of the key cultural institutions who can ensure that the legacy of key national events like the Cultural Olympiad lives on and that it feeds into future events, including Shakespeare400, which aims to strengthen the links between the London Shakespeare Centre and cultural partners and artists in London and the South East, as well as nationally and internationally.

-On 21 February 2013 leading cultural organisations have signed a letter of intent to confirm their partnership with King’s in a coordinated season of multiple events for the Shakespeare quatercentenary in 2016.
-Please read about this event here
+On 21 February 2013 leading cultural organisations have signed a letter of intent to confirm their partnership with King’s in a coordinated season of multiple events for the Shakespeare quarter-centenary in 2016.

 Why Shakespeare is Italian